tomjaguarpaw/H2/posts/using-brain-less-refactoring-yahtzee.md

 whilst at the same time taking us to a place where we easily see that the argument is unused.
 For the latter either we use a small amount of brainpower to inspect the implementation or we take advantage of parametricity.
+This is great!
+We want to save as much brainpower as possible for the really hard problems.

-A small amount of Haskell knowledge was required but that is mostly just because the code is written in Haskell.
+A small amount of Haskell knowledge was required but that is because the code is written in Haskell.
 Other languages will have their own particular constructs and equivalent transformations, although if they lack `case` statements and expression-valued blocks the transformations might appear a bit more clunky.
-The only typed-functional-laguage-specific concept in this article is parametricity.
+The only typed-functional-language-specific concept in this article is parametricity.
 In this small example we were happy to just inspect the body of the function.
 Parametricity really shines in more complicated codebases where unrelated, opaque, pieces of functionality